Contaminants in the aquatic environment and sustainable development

 Syllabus

-The issue of contaminants in the aquatic environment is approached from a multidisciplinary scientific perspective (chemistry, geochemistry, microbiology, etc.) while also addressing the regulatory aspect:
+The issue of contaminants in the aquatic environment is addressed from a multidisciplinary scientific perspective (chemistry, geochemistry, microbiology, etc.) while also addressing regulatory aspects:

-- Presentation of interactions between micro-organisms and organic and inorganic contaminants and their consequences on the fate of contaminants in the aquatic environment; application in bioremediation.
+• Presentation of interactions between microorganisms and organic and inorganic contaminants and their consequences on the fate of contaminants in the aquatic environment; application in bioremediation.

 Read more